2022–23 Leeds United F.C. season: January

 Leeds began January by hosting West Ham United at Elland Road on 4 January, drawing 2–2.
-Wilfried Gnonto opened the scoring for Leeds with first goal for the club in the 27th minute following a pass by Crysencio Summerville, Lucas Paquetá then equalised for West Ham in first-half stoppage time with a penalty kick awarded following a foul on Jarrod Bowen by Pascal Struijk.
+After Wilfried Gnonto opened the scoring for Leeds with his first goal for the club in the 27th minute from a pass by Crysencio Summerville, Lucas Paquetá equalised for West Ham in first-half stoppage time for a penalty awarded following a foul on Jarrod Bowen by Pascal Struijk.
 Gianluca Scamacca then put West Ham ahead in the 46th minute after Brenden Aaronson gave the ball to him and Rodrigo then equalised for Leeds in the 70th minute following a pass by Jack Harrison.
 Leeds then travelled to the Cardiff City Stadium to play Championship club Cardiff City in the FA Cup third round on 8 January, drawing 2–2.
-Jaden Philogene opened the scoring for Cardiff in the 24th minute, then Sheyi Ojo scored a second for Cardiff in the 31st minute, Rodrigo pulled a goal back for Leeds in the 65th minute, Sonny Perkins then equalised for Leeds with his first goal for the club in second-half stoppage time to send the match to a replay at Elland Road.
-Leeds would go on to win the replay 5-2 on 18 January.
+Jaden Philogene opened the scoring for Cardiff, with Sheyi Ojo scoring a second seven minutes later.
+Rodrigo pulled a goal back for Leeds following a cross from Sam Greenwood.
+Sonny Perkins' equaliser for Leeds in second-half stoppage time, sent the match to a replay at Elland Road.
+Leeds would go on to win the replay 5–2 on 18 January.
 Wilfried Gnonto opened the scoring just 26 seconds in, before Rodrigo made it 2–0.
-Gnonto then scored his second of the night, Patrick Bamford scored twice after coming on as a substitute.
-Callum Robinson scored two consolations for Cardiff, one of which was a penalty kick awarded for a handball by Marc Roca, but Leeds progressed to the fourth round for the first time since the 2016–17 season under the management of Garry Monk.

-Before their FA Cup replay with Cardiff City, Leeds travelled to Villa Park to play Aston Villa on 13 January, losing 2-1 with Leon Bailey opening the scoring for Villa in the 3rd minute following a pass from Boubacar Kamara, Emiliano Buendía then added a second for Villa in the 64th minute following a shot by Bailey which was saved by Leeds goalkeeper Illan Meslier which was checked for an offside by the Video assistant referee (VAR) eventually given as onside.
-Patrick Bamford did score a consolation goal for Leeds in the 83rd minute following a pass by Joe Gelhardt.
-This result put pressure on Leeds head coach Jesse Marsch as Leeds hadn't won in the league since against Bournemouth in November 2022.
+Gnonto then scored his second of the night, with Patrick Bamford also scoring twice, after coming on as a substitute.
+Callum Robinson scored a pair for Cardiff, one of which was a penalty kick awarded for a handball by Marc Roca, but Leeds progressed to the fourth round of the Cup for the first time since the 2016–17 season under the management of Garry Monk.
+Before their FA Cup replay with Cardiff, Leeds travelled to Villa Park to play Aston Villa on 13 January and lost 2–1, with Leon Bailey opening the scoring for the home team in the third minute, following a pass from Boubacar Kamara.
+Emiliano Buendía then added a second for Villa in the 64th minute, following a shot by Bailey that was saved by Illan Meslier and which, after a VAR check for offside, was eventually given as onside.
+Patrick Bamford scored a consolation goal for Leeds in the 83rd minute, from a pass by Joe Gelhardt, but the result put pressure on Leeds' head coach Jesse Marsch as Leeds now had not won in the league since their victory over Bournemouth in November 2022.
 Leeds then hosted Brentford at Elland Road on 22 January, drawing 0–0.

-Leeds ended January by travelling to the Wham Stadium to play League One club Accrington Stanley in the FA Cup fourth round on 28 January, winning 3–1.
+Leeds ended the month by travelling to the Wham Stadium to play League One club Accrington Stanley in the FA Cup fourth round on 28 January, winning 3–1.
 Jack Harrison opened the scoring for Leeds in the 23rd minute, scoring from outside the box.
-Junior Firpo added Leeds' second in the 66th minute following a pass from Patrick Bamford with his first goal for the club, minutes later Luis Sinisterra added Leeds' third.
-Leslie Adekoya scored a consultation for Accrington, but Leeds progressed to the fifth round for the first time since the 2015–16 season under the management of Steve Evans.
+Junior Firpo added Leeds' second—and his first goal for the club—in the 66th minute following a pass from Bamford and just minutes later Luis Sinisterra put away Leeds' third.
+Leslie Adekoya scored a late consolation goal for Accrington, but Leeds progressed to the fifth round for the first time since the 2015–16 season under the management of Steve Evans.